 Many instruments provide an automatic procedure for minimizing the effects of contamination.
 This may be a regular heating cycle in which volatile contaminants are evaporated and removed in the air stream.
 During such a heating cycle, the instrument either will give elevated readings, or will output a fixed recent value until normal readings resume.
-Systems with a wiper to automatically clean the mirror are also in use.
+Systems with a wiper to automatically clean the mirror by means of a wiper are also in use.
 Visual inspection, where possible, can confirm the quality of the water or ice film as an indication of cleanliness.
 For meteorological measurements, and in most laboratory applications, a small pump is required to draw the sampled air through the measuring chamber.
 A regulating device is also required to set the flow at a rate that is consistent with the stable operation of the mirror temperature servo-control system and at an acceptable rate of response to changes in humidity.
 This can usually be achieved by using a needle valve between the hygrometer outlet and the pump.
 In some instruments an internal pump is provided.
-The optimum flow rate is dependent upon the moisture content of the air sample and is normally within the range of 0.25 I min^{-1} to 1 I min^{-1} .
+The optimum flow rate is dependent upon the moisture content of the air sample and is normally within the range of $0.25 \ \text{Lmin}^{-1}$ to $1 \ \text{min}^{-1}$.